alancapvan/alancapvan.github.io/README.md

 ## 📄 About This Site

-This site is written in plain HTML and CSS and is hosted on [GitHub Pages](https://pages.github.com).
+This site is written in plain HTML, CSS, and JavaScript and is hosted on [GitHub Pages](https://pages.github.com).
 It’s fully static and intentionally lightweight, designed for clarity and professionalism.

 ### Sections: